Estate Planning + Protecting Your Estate

 - Your legal personal representative (ie your estate).

-In order for your super to distributed to your intended recipients, you will need to complete and lodge with your superfund a binding death benefit nomination.
-Without such nomination, your superfund will decide where the funds are distributed by reviewing your estate in light of the above category of authorise recipients.
+In order for your super to be distributed to your intended recipients, you will need to complete and lodge with your superfund a binding death benefit nomination.
+Without such nomination, your super fund will decide where the funds are distributed by reviewing your estate in light of the above category of authorised recipients.
 This may be against your wishes.

 Please note that a binding death benefit nomination can be lapsing and non-lapsing.
-Generally, a retail superfund will have a lapsing nomination which means the binding nomination becomes non-binding on the superfund after a period of time (generally 3 years).
-You would be required to lodge a new nomination every 3 years for it to continue to be binding.
+Generally, a retail super fund will have a lapsing nomination which means the binding nomination becomes non-binding on the superfund after a period of time (generally three years).
+You would be required to lodge a new nomination every three years for it to continue to be binding.

 Another consideration in your estate planning is whether you have any life insurance in place.
-This may be included with your super or may be outside your super.
-There are benefits and negatives of each option.
+This may be included with your super or maybe outside your super.
+There are benefits and negatives to each option.

 If you have a life insurance policy in place it is recommended you review the amount you have been insured for and whether it is sufficient.
 You will also need to consider who you wish to benefit from your life insurance policy.

 Similar to your super, your life insurance benefit does not automatically form part of the pool of assets to be distributed in accordance with your Will.
 You will need to lodge a binding death benefit nomination with your insurer to ensure the benefit of the policy will pass to your intended beneficiary.